 The U.S. Supreme Court found a number of laws violating the U.S. Constitution.
 And in each instance the Court did not inquire about the motives of lawmakers – it was not relevant.
 See United States v.
 Doremus, 249 US 86 (1919), Harper v.
 Virginia State Board of Elections, 383 US 663 (1966), Roe v.
 Wade, 410 US 113 (1973), Printz v.
 United States, 521 US 898 (1997).

 Having pointed out, these discrepancies in the rationale and justification for the laws and that the information being provided by the special interest groups with a vindictive or fiduciary interest in keeping these laws in place are in fact either myths or outright liars as well as the constitutional deficiencies of these type of laws, do we have any patriotic legislators, who will uphold their oath to defend the Constitution and put an end to this type of outright discrimination.

-State studies that look only released prisoners, not the state entire registry, and still show low rates.
+State studies that look only at released prisoners, not the states entire registry, and still show low rates.